Ph.D. in Economics, M.A. in Economics

 University of Illinois at Chicago

 Michael Pesko is a health economist and an Associate Professor in the Department of Economics at Georgia State University.
 He is also a Research Fellow with the Institute of Labor Economics (IZA).
 Dr. Pesko’s research uses retrospectively-collected data and quasi-experimental methods to evaluate health policy changes.
 Dr. Pesko is particularly interested in policy changes affecting the use of e-cigarettes (see: e-cigarette research summary).
 Dr. Pesko has published over 40 peer reviewed papers in journals such as Journal of Human Resources, Journal of Risk and Uncertainty, Journal of Health Economics, American Journal of Health Economics, Health Economics, Health Affairs, Health Services Research, and American Journal of Public Health.
-His research has been supported by externally generated funds exceeding $2.8 million since 2016, including from the National Institute on Drug Abuse, National Cancer Institute, and American Cancer Society.
+His research has been supported by externally generated funds exceeding $2.8 million since 2016, including from the National Institute on Drug Abuse, National Cancer Institute, and the American Cancer Society.
 He is also a co-organizer of the Tobacco Online Policy Seminar (www.tobaccopolicy.org), a free multidisciplinary, international forum for research with tobacco policy implications using experimental or quasi-experimental study designs.
 Dr. Pesko is a member of the Canadian Scientific Advisory Board on Vaping Products.

 Dr. Pesko was hired by GSU in 2017 as part of the second-century initiative (2CI).
 Prior to coming to GSU, Dr. Pesko was previously an Assistant Professor at Weill Cornell Medical College and a fellow at the Centers for Disease Control and Prevention.
 He graduated with a PhD in Economics in 2012.